ledeprogram/courses/foundations/mapping/tilemill-homework/README.md

 > **Note:** You'll get a lot of files with your MapPLUTO download - the shapefile you're concerned with is the MNMapPLUTO.shp file.

+## Evacuation Homework

+Visit the NYC OpenData site and download the Hurricane Evacuation Centers dataset.
+Style it in TileMill (including hovers with addresses), upload it to MapBox, and add it to your existing hurricane evacuation centers map.

 ## Street Tree Homework

 Rumor has it Manhattan has a lot of trees.
 But what are they all?
 Let's map it!